Anomic Suicide, Anomia

 Behavior genetics is a biologically-friendly environmental discipline that often tells us

-criminological theories.
-Behavior genetics examines the individual differences that sort
+behavior genetics to criminological theories.
+Behavior genetics examines the individual

-people into different modes of adaptation and that lead them to cope constructively or
+differences that sort people into different modes of adaptation and that lead them to cope

 MITCHELL B. CHAMLIN, JOHN K. COCHRAN